DataDog/documentation/content/en/synthetics/private_locations/_index.md

 {{< /tabs >}}

-#### Set up healthchecks
+#### Set up health checks

-Add a [healthcheck][10] mechanism so your orchestrator can ensure the workers are running correctly.
+Add a [health check][10] mechanism so your orchestrator can ensure the workers are running correctly.

+If your container orchestrator of choice requires a health check endpoint, enable private location status probes on port `8080` in your private location deployment.
+For more information, see [Advanced configuration][15].

+#### Additional health check configurations

 The `/tmp/liveness.date` file of private location containers gets updated after every successful poll from Datadog (2s by default).
 The container is considered unhealthy if no poll has been performed in a while, for example: no fetch in the last minute.

-Use the configuration below to set up healthchecks on your containers with:
+Use the configuration below to set up health checks on your containers with `livenessProbe`:

 {{< tabs >}}